drfone logo

 wipe data/factory reset

 • Step 4.
-Now select "Delete all user data" – tap "yes" to continue with the reset Samsung process.
+Scroll to and select "Factory reset" or "Delete all user data", then confirm by selecting "Yes" and pressing Power to start the reset Samsung process.

 delete all user data